qinjinjia/ec500c1spring18/HW2 Code Review/Readme.md

 As Osama said that if people are having **too much trouble** making the programs **work cross platform**, you can just do the **test cases for your own program** and only do the **text peer review on peer's project**.

-:exclamation::exclamation::exclamation: Therefore, I would do the **test cases for my own program** and **only do the text peer review on peer's API assignment**
+:exclamation::exclamation::exclamation: Therefore, I would do the **test cases for my own program** and **only do the text peer review on peer's API assignment** :exclamation::exclamation::exclamation:

 ```
 Traceback (most recent call last):